Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 Check that clicking the combo's drop button causes the com port name(s) to appear in it.
 If applicable, try removing/inserting/enabling any COM Ports and check that the combo updates correctly.

-The text "NO COM PORTS FOUND" will be displayed on PC with no COM Ports available, this text can be changed if required.
+The text "NO COM PORTS FOUND" will be displayed in the combo on a PC with no COM Ports available.
+This wording can be changed in the declarations section if required.